vdaas/vald/docs/contributing/unit-test-guideline.md

 ## About

+The goal of the unit test is to check whether the unit is implemented correctly in various cases.
+A good unit test is to check various cases even which we do not expect as supposed usage.
-When we create the unit test for each function or package, we should consider test coverage not only code coverage.
+When we create the unit test for each function or package, we have to consider test coverage not only code coverage.
 This guideline will help you to create good unit tests.

 ## Unit Test